 Tuesday - 9:30 AM Tai Chi

-Wednesday - 11 - 11:30 AM Story Time with Marilyn for children to 5 and their friends
+Wednesday - 11 - 11:30 AM Story Time & Crafts with Marilyn & Friends for toddlers and

-Fourth Wednesday of each month - 4 PM Library Book Club
+Wednesday - third Wednesdays of the month - 4 PM Library Book Club

 The classes do not meet on days the library is closed unless otherwise

 announced by the facilitator.